ndom91/home2020/blog/plex-setup/2020-07-13-plex-setup.md

 > If you get any errors starting it, you can troubleshoot the systemd process with the following command `sudo journalctl -xeu sickchill`

-If everything went smoothly, we should have another service running on port `8081`.
+If everything went smoothly, we should have this service running on port `8081` now.
 Again, you can use `netstat -tlpn` to confirm this.

 We now need to setup the nginx config file for sickchill as well.
-Remember in the previous certbot config we already requested the certificates for `tv.domain.tld`, therefore we can skip that step this time and simply apply the preexisting cert here.
+Remember in the previous section for qBittorrent, we used certbot to request a certificate for `tv.domain.tld` already, therefore we can skip that step this time and simply apply the preexisting cert here.

 So open up a new nginx config